 Blinds are the ultimate dust collectors!
-They’re also a pain to clean, and as such, people often skip them.
+Unfortunately, they’re also a pain to clean, so people often skip them.
 If you’d like to try tackling them during your spring cleaning this year, start by using an electrostatic duster.
 Then wipe with a microfiber cloth and a mix of warm water and vinegar.
 As a final step, you can wipe them with a dryer sheet to help repel dust.

 Couches and Upholstery

 Different types of fabrics require different cleaning processes.
 Understanding these fabric codes will help ensure you use the right cleaner for your furniture and rugs.

 S: Use dry-cleaning solvents.
 Do not saturate.
 Do not use water.

 S-W: Use water-based cleaners or dry-cleaning solvents.

 Mattress and pillows collect more dust than you think.
 And dust mites can be an allergen trigger for many people.

 Some mattresses have a yellow tint to them.
 This is usually caused by a build-up of sweat and body oils.
 Mix hydrogen peroxide and warm water plus 1/4 teaspoon mild dish liquid in a spray bottle to whiten it.
 Spray it on the surface of your mattress and work it in with a soft brush or terry cloth towel.
 Allow it to sit for 30 minutes and then spray with clean water.
 Use a clean towel to blot dry, then let the mattress air dry completely before putting on sheets.
 For particularly tough stains, you can add a little more hydrogen peroxide.